jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 ## Summary of discussions

 The workshop met in sunny Finnish countryside and made the non-suprising observation that technologies sometimes get deployed in surprising ways.
-But the consequences of deployment choices can have an impact on security, privacy, centralised vs. distributed models, competition, surveillance, and the IETF community cares deeply about these aspects, so it is worthwhile to spend time in analysis of these choices.
+But the consequences of deployment choices can have an impact on security, privacy, centralised vs. distributed models, competition, surveillance.
+As the IETF community cares deeply about these aspects, it is worthwhile to spend time in analysis of these choices.

 The prime factor driving deployments is perceived needs; expecting people to recognise obvious virtues and therefore deploy is not likely to work.